Eye health resources

 Step 5: Trying on contacts

-Now’s the time to practice and ask questions
+This is the time to ask questions

 While you’re at the office, they’ll walk you through the process of putting on the lenses and taking them off.
 You’ll have time to practice with them while in the office so you are confident enough to do it on your own at home.